I’ve been excited about alternative investments since my early days as an aspiring real estate investor and peer-to-peer loan shark.

 - 1000 Angels – An interesting membership-based model (from $2500 a year) to access their pre-vetted startup investment deals.

 - FundersClub – Select one-off deals or buy into a fund of several startups.
+High risk, high reward, with little transparency offered into the near-term performance of the startups.

 - SharesPost – Not exclusively for startups, but an option to invest in other privately held companies a well.